TheRoam/ESP32C3_AnalogTouch/README.md

-# ESP32C3_AnalogTouch
+# TRW_AnalogTouch

-A simple touch detection script for ESP32C3 boards using analog pins.
+A simple touch detection script for Arduino-compatible boards using their analog pins.

-It should work on any compatible board with ADC pins.
+Tested on these boards:
+ - XIAO ESP32-C3
+ - SparkFun ESP32-Thing
+ - SparkFun Pro Micro
+ - Digispark Attiny85

 This is an .ino script file for Arduino IDE to serve as an idea for your projects.